linking123/linking123/README.md

 I'm a Java full stack developer, and I'd like to make some contributions for Java open source and share some thoughts on my blog and github.

-I'm work and live at Hefei.
+I'm work and lives in Hefei.

 ### Find me